Using geo-location data to fuel paid digital advertising

 Layered Audience Targeting

-As mentioned at the beginning of this blog, consumers are willing ot share their data to improve their user experience.
+As mentioned at the beginning of this blog, consumers are willing to share their data to improve their user experience.
 This reigns true with location data as well.
-Just because a person is within the vicinity of your store doesn’t mean they are your consumer.
+Just because a person is within the vicinity of your store doesn’t mean they are your consumers.

 Layering behavior, contextual, and other audience data with your geolocation data will ensure that your paid digital advertising efforts reach the audience most likely interested in your brand.
 This allows your brand to tailor the messages and ad formats even more precisely to what will resonate with your audience.